develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 involve introducing another framework X to magically "fix everything".
 Instead, the important thing to do is to have a look into the code at the fundamental level and ask the question, "what does this code really do".
-Although this might sound boring, I will say that going back to basics and looking into the logic at the very root level is powerful!
+Although this might sound boring, I will say that going back to basics is powerful!

 ## Lists vs hashes